7 years later...

 I looked around, trying to determine how she found me out and discovered a white puddle forming on the packed earth of the town square.
-Flecks of paint swirled as it soaked into the ground.
-I looked at my hands and arms and found that the paint had washed off by the water.
-It was no doubt missing from the lower portion of my face as well.
+Flecks of paint swirled about.
+I inspected my arms and found that the water had washed the paint from them.
+It was no doubt missing from the lower part of my face as well.

 Gasps echoed through the square as people of all different races saw me.
 Not one of them was a Treek, like me.

 "Scum like you were supposed to be killed off!" the Beastfolk woman said.
-She seethed with anger.
+Her words seethed with anger.

-I raised my clean hands in a sign of peace with wide eyes and began to back away.
+My eyes went wide.
+I raised my clean hands as a sign of peace and tried to back away.

 "You don't get to walk away from this," she said.